daniel-molina/visualequation/README.md

 * PyQt5
 * LaTeX
 * Some specific LaTeX packages (you can find them in the preamble of the equation template _visualequation/data/eq_template.tex_).
-* Some command-line programs to manipulate LaTeX output:
+* Some command-line programs to manipulate LaTeX output (some of them probably come with your LaTeX distribution):
   * dvipng
   * dvips
   * dvisvgm